ExplicITConsulting/set-outlooksignatures.com/faq.md

 Caveat: The `$CurrentMailbox[…]$` replacement variables refer to the user's personal mailbox in this case, not to m<area>@example.com.

 **Solution option B**
-This option only works for mailboxes not for distribution groups.
+This option only works for mailboxes, not for distribution groups.

 Create signature templates for the mailbox m<area>@example.com and **assign them to m<area>@example.com**.
 Use the virtual mailbox feature of the Benefactor Circle add-on to make sure that m<area>@example.com is always treated as if it were added to Outlook, not matter if it has been added or not (see '`VirtualMailboxConfigFile`' in this document for details).